-Effective the first full day of the first full pay period following adoption of the MOU, eligible employees may receive educational and professional reimbursement at a maximum of \$10,000 per fiscal year.
+Effective as of October 22, 2019, the maximum reimbursement that may be received by eligible employees in one fiscal year shall be \$10,000.
 Terms and conditions for this reimbursement are set forth in the Personnel and Salary Resolution (PSR).